ucsf-wynton/wynton-website-hpc/docs/scheduler/email-notifications.md

 ```
 ## Default recipient of job notifications
--M alice.bobsom@ucsf.edu
+-M alice.bobson@ucsf.edu
 ```

 The advantage of specifying the recipient in `~/.sge_request`, instead of in the job script, is that the job script does not carry your personal email address.
-If the job script has your email address, then it will be you that get email notifications if someone else copy your script as-is and runs it on the cluster (also other SGE clusters).
+If the job script has your email address, then it will be you that get email notifications if someone else copy your script as-is and runs it on the cluster (or on other SGE clusters).

 <div class="alert alert-danger" role="alert" style="margin-top: 3ex">
 <strong>Please do not specify <code>-m bea</code> in <code>~/.sge_request</code></strong> to make it the default for <em>all</em> of your jobs.
-If done, you might end up producing thousands of email messages when you submit array job.
+If done, you might end up producing thousands of email messages when you submit array jobs.
 </div>